julielinx/julielinx.github.io/pending_posts/2020-11-24-48_trees_impurity.md

 #### Results

-Let's say we want to identify the unigrams that are most likely written by a bot, but only want to record the *most* bot-like word for any single tweet.
-Our pretend analysis returned 3 good candidates for one tweet:
+Let's say we want to identify the unigrams that are most likely written by a bot, but only want to record the single *most* bot-like word for any individual tweet.
+Our pretend analysis returned three good candidates for the tweet "Submit your request today to terminate your cable bill and abort unwanted charges!":

+- "submit"
+  - 45 total uses
+    - 30 bot uses
+    - 15 human uses
+  - 66.66% bot usage
+- "terminate"
+  - 5 total uses
+    - 5 bot uses
+    - 0 human uses
+  - 100% bot usage
 - "abort"
   - 35 total uses
     - 29 bot uses
     - 6 human uses
   - 82.86% bot usage
-- "terminate"
-  - 5 total uses
-    - 5 bot uses
-    - 0 human uses
-  - 100% bot usage
-- "submit"
-  - 45 total uses
-    - 30 bot uses
-    - 15 human uses
-  - 66.66% bot usage

 If we choose to use the metric of the word that is most used by bots we end up with "submit", but that word has the worst ratio of bot to human usage.

-If we pick the word with the higest percentage of bot usage we end up with "terminate", which is used least frequently in our overall dataset and is less likely to be useful.
+If we pick the word with the highest percentage of bot usage we end up with "terminate", which is used least frequently in our overall dataset and is less likely to be useful.

-What we'd really want for our metric is something that balances the percentage with the frequency of use and would return "abort" as our most bot-like result.
+What we really want for our metric is something that balances the percentage with the frequency of use and would return "abort" as our most bot-like result.

 ## The Options